 Detailed Move Steps

-The specific steps used to migrate the site using Duplicator Pro are as follows:
+The specific steps used to move WordPress using Duplicator Pro are as follows:

 1. Package: Step 1 – Setup